 The Rainbow Club aims to help, support, and teach people about Autism, how to live every day with it, and the challenges it brings to the child and family.
 The Rainbow Club teach children and young people to communicate, make new friends, be part of a group, learn new skills, and how to be themselves, proudly accepting Autism, and finding their own place in the world.
 The club supports children, teens and young adults and their families living with autism by bridging the gap in services and activities so that they can reach their full potential.

-To volunteer contact the Rainbow Club at https://www.rainbowclub.ie/support-our-work/#volunteer or email Molly at molly@rainbowclub.ie
+To volunteer go to the Rainbow Club wesbite or email info@rainbowclub.ie

 Young SVP provides opportunities to engage in social action in local communities and encourages personal and social development.
 Whether you are at school, a third-level college, or are looking to get involved in your community; the SVP Youth Development Programme offers a wide range of opportunities to engage in positive social action in your local area.